Frequently Asked Questions

 There’s more info about our funders on our “About” page, and you can find out more through this video, (although note that some details refer to a residential programme we are no longer running).

-Additionally, we are truly grateful that many participants and their parents/guardians choose to support Leaf’s mission by donating to us when they are offered a place.
+Additionally, we are truly grateful that most participants and their parents/guardians choose to support Leaf’s mission by donating to us when they are offered a place.
 Such donations help to keep Leaf free and accessible to those who truly couldn’t afford to participate otherwise.

-• William MacAskill, a philosopher at Oxford University, has defined effective altruism as:
+William MacAskill, a philosopher at Oxford University, has defined effective altruism as:

 “(i) the use of evidence and careful reasoning to work out how to maximize the good with a given unit of resources… and